 A genius can learn from any small matters

 When you can’t catch fish, think it gave you time to think about life.
 This quote is believed in Japan to be made by Ernest Hemingway.
 As far as I searched, however, the author seems to be unknown in fact.
 Does anybody know whose quote this is?
 Anyway, I often go fishing in the river but am not a serious angler.
-In most cases, telling the above quote to myself, I just stand by the river, though being very frustrated deep down inside.
+In most cases, telling the above quote to myself, I just stand by the river, though being a little frustrated deep down inside about getting skunked.

 It’s beyond human evaluation

 Einstein said “Genius is the man of average ability who makes an effort.”
 It seems the genius (Einstein) may not be able to see the desperate difference between us.
 Let’s return to the story of Leonardo.
 He, by the knowledge of fluid mechanics, presumed heart valves were opened and closed by the vortex of blood flow.
 In fact, his hypothesis was later demonstrated by the 3D-model experiment of fluid mechanics.
 From the deep insights gained through nature observation like this, the genius said “Human subtlety will never devise an invention more beautiful, more simple, or more direct than does nature because in her inventions nothing is lacking, and nothing is superfluous.”